MicrosoftDocs/windows-powershell-docs/docset/windows/international/Copy-UserInternationalSettingsToSystem.md

 ```

 ### -NewUser
-Copies the settings into the New user accounts
+Copies the settings into the new user accounts.

 ```yaml
 Type: Boolean